2020 Washington Nationals season: August

 For their third three-game losing streak of August, as well as their third scheduled three-game series of August truncated to two, the Nationals dropped games on August 25 and 26 to the division-rival Philadelphia Phillies before the August 27 game was postponed.
-Fedde was battered in the series opener, which the Nationals lost 8–3 after a lengthy rain delay, despite another leadoff home run by Turner.
-It was the bullpen that scuffled to the loss on August 26.
-Although bolstered before the game by the return of Doolittle, activated to take the place of third baseman Carter Kieboom as the offensively challenged Kieboom was optioned to the alternate training site, the relief corps couldn't withstand a Phillies rally as Harris gave up the tying and go-ahead runs in the seventh inning, not helped by an outfield collision between Robles and Eaton.
+The Phillies hit off of Fedde well in the series opener, which the Nationals lost 8–3 after a lengthy rain delay, despite another leadoff home run by Turner.
+It was the bullpen that was the cause of the loss on August 26.
+Although Doolittle returned to the roster to take the place of third baseman Carter Kieboom as Kieboom was optioned to the alternate training site, the relievers couldn't withstand a Phillies rally as Harris gave up the tying and go-ahead runs in the seventh inning, not helped by an outfield collision between Robles and Eaton.
 The scheduled August 27 game was postponed, as players from the Phillies and the Nationals boycotted due to the shooting of Jacob Blake in Kenosha, Wisconsin, earlier that week.

-On a roadtrip to Fenway Park to play an interleague series with the Boston Red Sox, the Nationals started off with an easy 10–2 win behind Scherzer on August 28.
+On a roadtrip to Fenway Park to play an interleague series with the Boston Red Sox, the Nationals started off with an 10–2 win behind Scherzer on August 28.
 Braymer made his major league debut in relief, giving up one run over two innings before being optioned back to the alternate training site after the Nationals signed former longtime Red Sox utilityman Brock Holt to a major league deal on August 29.
-But Washington finished out the month on yet another three-game skid, as the Red Sox took the next two games by handing still more losses to Sánchez and Voth, and Fedde was greeted in Philadelphia on August 31 with six runs allowed over six innings for another loss.
+But Washington finished out the month on yet another three-game losing streak, as the Red Sox took the next two games by handing losses to Sánchez and Voth, and Fedde in Philadelphia on August 31 allowed six runs over six innings for another loss.

 Overall, the Nationals went 9–16 in August and finished the month in last place in the National League East Division.